Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 To run a benchmark, follow these steps:

-1. Run `./Adactl_benchmark.sh` to get the reslt benchmark for AdaControl
+1. Run `./Adactl_benchmark.sh` to get the result benchmark for AdaControl
 2. Run `./GNATcheck_benchmark.sh` to get the result benchmark for GNATcheck
-3. Run `deno run --allow-all ./utils/cogralys-cli/cogralys-cli.ts -t` to get the result of our approach
+3. Run `deno run --allow-all ./utils/cogralys-cli/cogralys-cli.ts -t` to get the result for our approach

 ### Adding Sources